top of page

 Wagonloads of shame

-Tribal members sought refuge by fleeing to their hallowed medicine grounds, a place of healing for time untold, a place where even warring tribal members had left their weapons on the hillside to soak under temporary truce in the healing springs water.
+Tribal members sought refuge by fleeing to their hallowed medicine grounds, a place of healing for time untold, a place where even warring tribal members left their weapons on the hillside to soak under temporary truce in the healing springs water.
 Those unable to get away from outnumbered, out-armed forces that soon found them there, or who chased them down as far away as Castle Lake, were all duly massacred.
-Such a despicable legacy didn't make the place a suitable subject to wax nostalgic about in any conventional regional history annual like the Siskiyou Pioneer.
-(The Springs' later Karuk medicine man Charlie Thom's father and grandfather survived only for being safely camped upcreek at the time.)
+Such a despicable legacy didn't make the place a subject to want to wax nostalgic about in any conventional regional history annual, like the Siskiyou Pioneer.
+(The Springs' later Karuk medicine man Charlie Thom's father (then a boy) and grandfather survived only for being safely camped up creek at the time.)

-It's likely Henry got wind of the extermination plan, and, while refusing to have anything to do with it, he was powerless to stop it.
-One story has it that a secret advance warning of the imminent attack leaked out, at least enabling warriors to steel themselves (or, possibly hoping there would be no need, once reaching their sanctuary land; King's Xes), and reportedly to spirit women and children to safety across the valley to near present-day Carrick Addition off Highway 97, a few miles north of the town of Weed.
+It's likely Henry got wind of the extermination plan and, while refusing to have anything to do with it, he was powerless to stop it.
+One story has it that a secret advance warning of the imminent attack leaked out, at least enabling warriors to steel themselves (or possibly hoping there would be no need once reaching their sanctuary land; King's X's), and reportedly to spirit women and children to safety across the valley to near present-day Carrick Addition off Highway 97, a few miles north of the town of Weed.

 It's just water,